tachiyomiorg/website/src/help/faq/README.md

 ### How do I set Shizuku up?
 To learn how to set Shizuku up, go [here](https://shizuku.rikka.app/guide/setup/).
 Once you have set it up,  enable it in Tachiyomi by going to **More** → **Settings** → **Advanced** → **Installer**.

+### What is the difference between the installers?
+Legacy: Fallback installer if the standard PackageInstaller is not able to install extensions.
+If MIUI is detected, it automatically switches to this.
+PackageInstaller: The default installer that comes with the device.
+Shizuku: A separate app that helps Tachiyomi install extensions.